mdunisch/lololodash/exercises/7_analyze/problem.md

 Now lets go a little bit deeper...
 * * *
 ## Way, Way Down ##
-For this mission you will need the know the function `filter`.
+For this mission you will need to know the function `filter`.
 ```js
 _.filter(collection, [callback=identity])
 ```